Avocado: Research

+Reviews of clinical trials have found that avocado consumption lowers low-density lipoprotein and total cholesterol.

-Culinary uses
+Culinary

 The fruit of horticultural cultivars has a markedly higher fat content than most other fruit, mostly monounsaturated fat, and as such serves as an important staple in the diet of consumers who have limited access to other fatty foods (high-fat meats and fish, dairy products).
 Having a high smoke point, avocado oil is expensive compared to common salad and cooking oils, and is mostly used for salads or dips.

 A ripe avocado yields to gentle pressure when held in the palm of the hand and squeezed.
 The flesh is prone to enzymatic browning, quickly turning brown after exposure to air.
 To prevent this, lime or lemon juice can be added to avocados after peeling.

 The fruit is not sweet, but distinctly and subtly flavored, with smooth texture.
 It is used in both savory and sweet dishes, though in many countries not for both.
 The avocado is common in vegetarian cuisine as a substitute for meats in sandwiches and salads because of its high fat content.

 Generally, avocado is served raw, though some cultivars, including the common 'Hass', can be cooked for a short time without becoming bitter.
 The flesh of some avocados may be rendered inedible by heat.
 Prolonged cooking induces this chemical reaction in all cultivars.

 It is used as the base for the Mexican dip known as guacamole, as well as a spread on corn tortillas or toast, served with spices.
 Avocado is a primary ingredient in avocado soup.
 Avocado slices are frequently added to hamburgers and tortas and is a key ingredient in California rolls and other makizushi ("maki", or rolled sushi).